JoobyPM/tiger-tail-microblog/docs/tiger_style.md

 ## The Last Stage

 Finally, have fun and keep iterating.
-We call it “TigerBeetle” because we aim for code that is both incredibly fast and impressively small—run swiftly and lightly, with minimal overhead, in a wide world full of possibilities.
+Originally, it's called it “TigerBeetle” because creators aim for code that is both incredibly fast and impressively small—run swiftly and lightly, with minimal overhead, in a wide world full of possibilities.

 > “You don’t really suppose, do you, that all your adventures and escapes were managed by mere luck, just for your sole